InvalidLenni/Quart-Nextcord/docs/introduction.rst

 - **cachetools**
     Quart Discord supports caching discord objects to boost the performance when page loads.

-- **discord.py**
+- **nextcord**
-    Makes use of discord.py for re-using many Discord models.
+    Makes use of nextcord for re-using many Discord models.

 Installing
 ----------